vhscom/remix-cloudflare-template/README.md

 ```

 Where `LD_KV` is the name of your KV store.
 And it will create the store and return the `id`.
 Pass the optional `--preview` flag if specifying the `preview_id` setting of the KV namespace.

+You must be logged in with `wrangler login` to allow this behavior.

 ## License